 WHAT DO WE MEAN?

-We have included a glossary to make the terminology in the benefit descriptions easy to understand.
+We have included a glossary to make the terminology in this member guide easy to understand.
 Please contact us should you need assistance or require a better understanding of the benefits and what they entail.

 Acute medicine